|Common Names||Papa del zorro|

 |Citation||Ochoa: Agronomía (Lima) 18: 130.
 1953.|

-Solanum acroscopicum (acroscopicum refers to the tendency of the leaflets to point toward the terminal leaflet or apex) is a Peruvian diploid species.
+Solanum acroscopicum is a Peruvian diploid species.
 Plants range mostly 1 to 2 feet tall with long, narrow leaves.
 Stolons grow as long as 32 inches (80 cm).
-Tubers are white to tan, long and narrow, reaching as much as three inches in length, but usually much smaller.
+Tubers are white to tan, long and narrow, reaching as much as three inches in length, but usually much less.
+Unlike most species in clade 3, which have moniliform tubers, this species has terminal tubers.
+Flowers are light blue to purple.
 This is a high elevation species that typically ranges from about 9800 to 12800 feet.